-Open to: All PhD students
+Open to: All PhD Students

 Credit: 1, credit/no credit

-Offered: Spring.
+Offered: Fall and spring.
 Instructor consent required.

 Students in the Certificate in College Teaching program are given priority for this class.
 Each term, an online form is opened for students to express interest in this and other college teaching courses being offered in the following term, and seats in the courses are distributed based on need and the appropriate fit of the student (year of study, teaching experience, etc.) The online form is typically opened in October (for spring classes) and in April (for fall classes.)
-Watch for CCT Annoucements emails for these links.
+Watch for CCT Announcements emails for these links.